 Just look at what happened when a newspaper forgot a hyphen.

-Now that you know how to create great blog post titles and avoid common mistakes, it’s time to get to work, choose an article with a bad headline and try to come up with a better one.
-Then, comment below and share the blog post title you came up with.
+Now that you know how to create great blog post titles and avoid common mistakes, it’s time to get to work.